drcscodes/drcs.codes/src/ai/ksu/cs3642/syllabus.md

 ### Email Policy

-Students must use their official KSU email address and put the course number, {{course["number"]}}, in the subject line of the email when sending email pertaining to the course.
+Students must use their official KSU email address and put the course number, CS 3642, in the subject line of the email when sending email pertaining to the course.

 ### Classroom Behavior